Are You Listening?

 Hopefully, it’s because you love your spouse, you desire intimacy and connection with your mate, you want your marriage to improve…or something along those lines.
 So, make sure you express that.

-Together, remember the love you share, the intimacy you seek, and the God who
+Together, remember the love you share, the intimacy you seek, and the God who brought you together.

 Remember, you are on the same team!

 This is not the time to shoot arrows at your spouse.
 This is a time to help your team grow, learn and unify.

 Guess what?
 Sometimes, you might be wrong. (what?!)